 The Pregnancy and Perinatology Branch (PPB) seeks to extend and enhance research in prevention of preterm birth, preeclampsia, fetal surgery, stillbirth, periconceptional exposure to alcohol, sudden infant death syndrome (SIDS), health disparities, and perinatal genetics.
 PPB research related to preconception care and prenatal care includes the following:

-The Division of Epidemiology, Statistics, and Prevention Research (DESPR) conducts studies on the following:
+The Division of Intramural Population Health Research (DIPHR) conducts studies on the following:

 The Obstetric and Pediatric Pharmacology and Therapeutics Branch promotes research to improve the safety and efficacy of pharmaceuticals and to ensure centralization and coordination of research, clinical trials, and drug development activities for obstetric and pediatric populations.
 Current studies seek to determine why pregnancy alters the metabolism of hepatic drugs.